Sunday, March 9, 2008

 ” Flow represents the feeling of complete and energized focus in an activity,

-high level of enjoyment and fulfillment".
+with a high level of enjoyment and fulfillment".

 During the Flow experience, we lose track of time and worries.